 - 16. Global Environmental Protection

 - Personnel must comply with environment-related laws and internal rules.
 In addition, personnel must be conscious of the effect their work has on the environment, and strive to prevent pollution as well as protect human health and the ecosystem in order to pass on a better environment to the next generation.

 Personnel who violate this Code will be subjected to disciplinary actions.

 If personnel find acts against this Code being conducted or about to be conducted, the personnel will report the matter using the Whistle Blower System.
 Personnel who report violations of this Code will not suffer unreasonable loss or maltreatment, such as demotion, pay reduction, etc., in relation to the report.
 However, this will not apply to personnel who intentionally make false reports.

 * NSK Code of Corporate Ethics applies to NSK Ltd., its consolidated Subsidiaries (unless they have established their own code independently), and NSK-Warner K.K.

-To ensure thorough compliance throughout the Group, NSK published NSK Compliance Guidebook 2015 to explain the NSK Code of Corporate Ethics in detail, and distributed it to all officers and employees of the NSK Group in Japan.
-This guidebook also created English and Chinese versions were also created and deployed globally.
+To ensure thorough compliance throughout the Group, NSK published NSK Compliance Guidebook 2018 to explain the NSK Code of Corporate Ethics in detail, and distributed it to all officers and employees of the NSK Group in Japan.

 We also participated in the formulation of and observe the standards outlined in the “Charter of Corporate Behavior” and “Outline of the Implementation Guidance for Charter of Corporate Behavior” of the Nippon Keidanren (Japan Business Federation), an alliance of Japanese leading corporations.